totuni/esp-studio-examplesII/Transformations/join/README.md

 ![image-20250902151250980](img/image-20250902151250980.png)

 The example contains three source files: `orders.csv`, `loyalty.csv`, and `customers.csv`.
 The **CustomerID** column is the common key.
-The `customers.csv` and `loyalty.csv` files provide additional information to enrich the data, while the `orders.csv` file represents the continuous stream of events that enhance the information.
+The `customers.csv` and `loyalty.csv` files provide additional information to enrich the data, and the `orders.csv` file represents the continuous stream of events that enhance the information.

 ## Prerequisites

-In SAS Event Stream Processing streaming analytics, you must understand the distinction between fact tables and dimension tables in order to design effective join operations.
+In SAS Event Stream Processing streaming analytics, it is important to understand the distinction between fact tables and dimension tables in order to design effective join operations.

 Join windows consist of the following:

-- The Join window has a left input, which is known as a fact table.
+- The Join window has a left input, which is called a fact table.
 It also has a right input, which is called a dimension table.
-- The left input is the stream of events you want to enrich (for example, sensor readings, transactions, and clickstreams).
+- The left input is the stream of events that you want to enrich (for example, sensor readings, transactions, and clickstreams).
-- The right input is a lookup or reference stream with the fields you use to create a join (for example, customer master data or machine configuration).
+- The right input is a lookup or reference stream with the fields that you use to create a join (for example, customer master data or machine configuration).

 ## Workflow